astrohart/xyLOGIX.Validators.VS2019/xyLOGIX.Validators/README.md

 ##### Summary

 Overrides the current thread's CurrentUICulture property for all resource lookups using this strongly typed resource class.

+<a name='P-xyLOGIX-Validators-Properties-Resources-Error_EmailAddress_InvalidFormat'></a>
+### Error_EmailAddress_InvalidFormat `property`

+##### Summary

+Looks up a localized string similar to The value of the 'emailAddress' parameter, '{0}', is not in a valid format for an email address..

+<a name='P-xyLOGIX-Validators-Properties-Resources-Error_EmailAddress_IsBlank'></a>
+### Error_EmailAddress_IsBlank `property`

+##### Summary

+Looks up a localized string similar to A blank text string was passed for the value of the desired email address.
+This is not valid..

 <a name='P-xyLOGIX-Validators-Properties-Resources-Error_ObjectToValidatePropertyHasNotBeenSet'></a>
 ### Error_ObjectToValidatePropertyHasNotBeenSet `property`